wakim/kotlin-mvp-starter/README.md

 2. `$ git clone https://github.com/wakim/kotlin-mvp-starter.git` - Clone the project
 3. `$ cd kotlin-mvp-starter` - Go into the project folder
 4. Open Android Studio
-5. Click "Import project (Eclipse ADT, Gradle, etc.)"
+5. Click "Open an existing Android Studio Project"
-6. Build the project to see if everything is working fine
+6. Build the project and run the tests to see if everything is working fine

 License
 --------